KwaneleKhumalo/active_directory/setup/setup.md

             - ##### The Server Manager will launch automatically.
             - ##### Before we do anything further, check for any available updates and install all of those updates.
 This will help us work with an up-to-date and hardened Operating System.

+## ***IMPORTANT*** GUEST ADDITIONS (Enabling Full Screen)
+    You may have noticed that your OS is running on a small screen and no matter what you have tried, somehow, nothing works.
+That's because we need to insert Guest Additions CD Image.
+The VIDEO below will show you how to do this.
+Reboot the system when done.
+This will need to be done on all your VMs.

 Congrats!
 You have installed your first VM!